Facebook

 License information was derived automatically

-Industrial Production in Brazil decreased 0.50 percent in May of 2025 over the previous month.
-This dataset provides the latest reported value for - Brazil Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Industrial Production in Brazil decreased 0.50 percent in October of 2025 over the same month in the previous year.
+This dataset provides the latest reported value for - Brazil Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.